zhartman86/MathfinderBot/README.md

 ## Commands
-There are several other commands than the ones listed below.
-However, I've only documented the ones I feel are worth using at the moment.
+There are other commands than the ones listed below.
+I've only documented the ones I feel are worth using/testing at the moment.
 There are also `dm` versions of some commands, which add an additional `target` option for selecting other player's active sheets.
 These require the `DM` role.

 ### **-CHARACTER-**